 The University has taken steps to enhance its ability to notify students, faculty, and staff in the event of a public emergency.
 We have learned that for our ENS to be effective, multiple overlapping technologies must be used.
 We also know that the success of this program requires everyone to do his or her part.
 Your part is to understand this document, continue to be aware of your surroundings (See Something, Say Something), and contact University Police (911 or 482-6447) in the event of any emergency.

 All students can register and update their ENS profile by logging into ULink.

-- The ENS system is designed to provide immediate notification for emergencies on campus, such as a chemical spill, tornado warnings, violent acts on campus, etc. Even though the University may utilize the ENS for all emergencies, it is not designed for incidents such as hurricanes, in which there are days to prepare.
+- The ENS system is designed to provide immediate notification for emergencies on campus.
+Even though the University may utilize the ENS for all emergencies, it is not designed for incidents such as hurricanes, in which there are days to prepare.

 The University has the ability to send text messages with its ENS to any and all of the following technologies:

 - University social media sites